The automated public toilet: modern convenience, or increasingly costly illusion of self cleaning toilets?

 Finally, self-cleaning public toilets tend to lack customisation.
 The floorplans are often quite large (to fit all that tech), and only come in a couple of styles.
 This can have a flow-on effect on any facility or park they’re being designed into.

 Automatic flush toilets aren’t a silver bullet.
-The promise of increased hygiene is often unfulfilled, and the high maintenance costs, environmental impact, and potential for exclusion raise serious questions about their overall value.
+The promise of increased hygiene is often unfulfilled, and the high maintenance costs, environmental cost, and how they make toileting hard for some people raises serious questions about their overall value.

-Perhaps, instead of blindly embracing technological solutions, we should consider a more nuanced approach, focusing on well-maintained, traditional toilets, with accessibility features tailored to individual needs.
-This would not only be more cost-effective and environmentally responsible, but also ensure a truly inclusive and hygienic experience for all.
+Perhaps, instead of blindly running towards a technological fix, we should focus on well-maintained, traditional toilets with accessibility features that people want.
+This would be more cost-effective and environmentally responsible and ensure a truly inclusive and hygienic experience for all.

 Before committing to an expensive automated public facility, we suggest it’s worth exploring alternatives.
 The reality is that you may well be able to obtain better ROI from a traditional solution.
 Here’s our advice on what you should look for: